fortitudetec/docker-howtos/README.md

 > NOTE: The exposed port is not 8080 it is dynamically allowed to 32769 for this container.

+## Accessing a Running Container

+While a container is running it is very useful to be able to run commands inside the container like bash for inspection, testing, debugging, etc.

+    docker exec -it 69d63580eb4e bash

 ## Docker Volumes

 Docker provides volumes as a way of both injecting runtime data into the container as well as persisting data between instances of the container.

+### Host Volume

+A host volume bind mounts a file system path from the host into the container for the container to access.

+    docker run --name test -d --rm -v /var/log/myappslog:/myapps/logs centos

 ### Anonymous Volumes